Resources

 A new law protects servicemembers from losing their academic status when their military obligations cause them to have to interrupt their education.
 Click here for more information.

-- Tuition Top-Up Program Top-Up is a program that allows GI Bill participants' to use the GI Bill to supplement the tuition and fees not covered by tuition assistance.
+Top-Up is a program that allows GI Bill participants' to use the GI Bill to supplement the tuition and fees not covered by tuition assistance.
 The amount of the benefit can be equal to the difference between the total cost of a college course and the amount of Tuition Assistance that is paid by the military for the course.

-- Tutor.com All U.S. military families have unlimited access to Tutor.com provided by the Department of Defense.
+All U.S. military families have unlimited access to Tutor.com provided by the Department of Defense.
 Military service members and their dependents around the world can work with a certified, professional tutor online 24/7 to get help with homework, studying, test prep, resume writing and more.

-- Virtual Training Systems (VTS) VTS provides free online job skills training and job placement assistance to veterans, military families, and individuals with disabilities and other economic disadvantages for at-home employment opportunities.
+VTS provides free online job skills training and job placement assistance to veterans, military families, and individuals with disabilities and other economic disadvantages for at-home employment opportunities.

-- Work Vessels For Veterans The mission of Work Vessels for Veterans is to provide veterans with the necessary tools to embark upon their civilian careers or educational pursuits
+The mission of Work Vessels for Veterans is to provide veterans with the necessary tools to embark upon their civilian careers or educational pursuits

-- Yellow Ribbon Program Explained The Yellow Ribbon program is designed to help students avoid up to 100 percent of their out-of-pocket tuition and fees associated with education programs that may exceed the Post 9/11 GI Bill tuition benefit.
+The Yellow Ribbon program is designed to help students avoid up to 100 percent of their out-of-pocket tuition and fees associated with education programs that may exceed the Post 9/11 GI Bill tuition benefit.